jizhang0212/STOR-664-Project-Team-9/README.md

 - Log-transformed linear regression models
 - Outlier-removed regression models
 - Multicollinearity evaluation using VIF
-- Manually collected longitude and latitude for each home
-- Computed distances to downtown Ames, Iowa State University, and the airport
+- Manually collected longitude and latitude for downtown Ames, Iowa State University, and the airport
-- Comparison of linear regression, lasso, and random forest
+- Comparison of linear regression and random forest
 - Full diagnostic checking and model selection
 - Discussion of limitations and future extensions